By Paula Parker

 Other activities available at Poda Island include kayaking.

 For visitors who wish to stay longer on Koh Poda there is overnight accommodation available at the Poda Island Resort.

-Whilst this is not a five star resort it does provide cheap budget priced accommodation in basic yet clean beach bungalows.
+Whilst this is not a five star resort it does provide cheap budget priced accommodation in basic yet beach bungalows.

 All the bungalows have balconies and are fitted out with basic amenities which include fans, showers and toilets.

 There is no hot water and the electricity is only available between 6pm and midnight when the island's generator is turned on.

 The Poda Island Resort has an onsite restaurant which has a selection of western, Thai and seafood dishes.

 You can also hire beach mats, life jackets, snorkels, fins and kayaks from the restaurant.